 6. Not using a toner

-For a while, the facial toner I’m currently using is a homemade one with witch hazel, apple cider vinegar, tea tree oil, and water.
-Currently, I've been switching between the Thayer Hydrating Milky Toner and the Yes To Cucumbers, Soothing + Calming Toner.
+For a while, the facial toner I used for years was a homemade one with witch hazel, apple cider vinegar, tea tree oil, and water.
+Lately, I've been using toners from Thayers.

 7. Being light-handed with moisturizer